Reuse or Replace? Innovative CARE Tool Paves Pathway for Carbon-Conscious Buildings

 The CARE Tool addresses this data gap, empowering policymakers, planners, building owners, developers, heritage building officers, architects, and others who are interested in a pre- or early-design, high-level assessment of the total carbon emissions of building reuse versus replacement.

-Read the full article from Architect Magazine
+Read more from Architect Magazine

 Learn about the CARE Tool